News: The Prairie Village Herman & Milwaukee Railroad

 About this time, a 15-ton Burro Railroad crane was donated to the village.
-A local railroad group restored the crane and it was valuable in building the 2 mile track around the village – fulfilling a dream of the village founding fathers.
+A local railroad group restored the crane and it was valuable in building the 2 miles of track around the village – fulfilling a dream of the village founding fathers.

 The most recent acquired locomotive is No. 11 (0-4-0T), built in 1924 by Alco at the Cooks Works in Pennsylvania.
 She carries water and fuel on the locomotive itself rather than in a tender hooked on behind.
 She is also coal fired, weighs 35 tons, and is easy to operate and keep up steam.
 No. 11 was purchased in the summer of 1992 from the Historic Deadwood Central railroad in Deadwood, South Dakota.
 It has operated on the Kelley Island Lime & Transport Co., Rockport, MI as No. 13.
 It was sold to A. Fivenson Iron & Metal Co. in Alpena, MI.
 Starting in 1964 it operated on the Cadillac & Lake City Railroad in MI.
 In 1973 it was moved to the Reese Central Railroad and Museum in Reese, MI.
 In 1979 it was sold to Jerry Jacobson, Southwest Virginia Scenic Railroad in Hiltons, VA where it was changed into a 2-4-0 and given a tender.
 It then operated for two seasons on the Deadwood Central Railroad in South Dakota.